-neral services that our plan pays for What you must pay Family planning services \$0 The law lets you choose any provider to get certain family planning services from.
+Ger neral services that our plan pays for What you must pay Family planning services \$0 The law lets you choose any provider to get certain family planning services from.
 This means any doctor, clinic, hospital, pharmacy, or family planning office.
 The plan will pay for the following services: Family planning exam and medical treatment Family planning lab and diagnostic tests Family planning methods Family planning supplies with prescription (condoms) Counseling and testing for sexually transmitted infections (STIs), AIDS, and other HIV-related conditions Treatment for sexually transmitted infections (STIs) Voluntary sterilization (You must be age 21 or older, and you must sign a federal sterilization consent form.
 At least 30 days, but not more than 180 days, must pass between the date that you sign the form and the date of surgery.)
 The plan will also pay for some other family planning services.
 However, you must see a provider in the plan's network for the following services: Treatment for medical conditions of infertility Treatment for AIDS and other HIV-related conditions Genetic testing

-General services that our plan pays for l services that our plan pays for What you must pay
+Ger neral services that our plan pays for What you must pay

-Č Health and wellness education programs \$0
+ď Health and wellness education programs \$0

-pro oth e plan has a range of health and wellness education grams activities for members, their family members, and er informal caregivers.
-Some examples of topics that may covered are:
+The plan has a range of health and wellness education programs activities for members, their family members, and other informal caregivers.
+Some examples of topics that may be covered are:

-• Self-management for chronic conditions
+Self-management for chronic conditions

-• Quitting smoking
+Quitting smoking

-• Preventing falls
+Preventing falls

-• Caregiver support
+Caregiver support

-• Nutrition
+Nutrition

-• Alcohol and drug abuse
+Alcohol and drug abuse

-• Managing your medications
+Managing your medications

 • Fitness

-• Plan provides reimbursement for eligible members up to \$250 per year for gym memberships and fitness classes.
+Plan provides reimbursement for eligible members up to \$250 per year for gym memberships and fitness classes.

-• Disease planning
+Disease planning

-• Preparing for emergencies
+Preparing for emergencies

-• Telemonitoring services.
+Telemonitoring services.
 Telemonitoring equipment monitors weight, blood pressure, blood oxygen and glucose levels of members.

-• Nurse Advice Line.
-Available 24 hours a day, 7 days a week.
+Nurse Advice Line.
+Available 24 hours a day, seven days a week.

-• Post discharge In-home Medication Reconciliation.
+Post discharge In-home Medication Reconciliation.

-• Disease Management such as Diabetes Management programs.
+Disease Management such as Diabetes Management programs.

-General services that our plan pays for What you must pay Hearing services \$0 The plan pays for hearing and balance tests done by your provider.
+Gei neral services that our plan pays for What you must pay Hearing services \$0 The plan pays for hearing and balance tests done by your provider.
 These tests tell you whether you need medical treatment.
 They are covered as outpatient care when you get them from a physician, audiologist, or other qualified provider.
 The plan also covers the following: One routine hearing exam every calendar year.
 One hearing aid fitting/evaluation every calendar year.
-There is a maximum plan coverage amount of \$1,250 every calendar year for hearing aids.
+One hearing aid per calendar year.
+The plan provides reimbursement up to a maximum plan coverage amount of \$1,250 every calendar year for hearing aids.
 If you have a cochlear implant or a surgically implanted hearing device, the plan pays for replacement parts. Č HIV screening \$0 The plan pays for one HIV screening exam every 12 months for people who: ask for an HIV screening test, or are at increased risk for HIV infection.
 Members who have HIV or AIDS can get extra services by joining a Community Long Term Care (CLTC) waiver program.
 See Chapter 3, Section F, page 39 for more information about services for members who qualify.